 Many Americans have privileges that enable them to become “expats” and move where they want.
 When their situation changes, they move on to someplace else – which the locals cannot do.
 Those who are moving abroad, often as social media influencers, are oblivious to their privilege – and simultaneously bash the United States which makes their privilege possible.
 The influx of “wealthy” Americans results in higher real estate prices, rent costs – raising the cost of living for the locals.

-The Bias In the I Moved Abroad Stories
+The European Bias In I Moved Abroad Stories

 Annotated Bibliography